MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: Experiments

 \subsection{Main results on CIFAR-100 and CIFAR-10}

 Tab.~\ref{table:cifar10010} reports averaged scores over 3 runs for our main experiment on CIFAR with WRN-28-10 \cite{BMVC2016_87}.
 We re-use the hyper-parameters given in MIMO \cite{havasi2020raining}.
 Cut-MixMo reaches ($85.40\%$ Top1, $0.535$ NLL$_c$) on CIFAR-100 with $b\scalemath{1.}{=}4$: it surpasses our Linear-MixMo ($83.08\%$, $0.656$) and MIMO ($83.06\%$, $0.661$).
 Cut-MixMo sets a new state of the art when combined with CutMix ($85.77\%$, $0.524$).
-Results remain strong when $b\scalemath{1.}{=}2$: Cut-MixMo ($84.38\%$, $0.563$) proves better on its own than traditional DE \cite{lakshminarayanan2016simple} and previous MSDAs like Puzzle-Mix \cite{kim2020puzzle} or CutMix \cite{yun2019cutmix}.
-On CIFAR-10, we observe similar trends: Cut-MixMo reaches $0.081$ in NLL$_c$, $0.079$ with CutMix.
+Results remain strong when $b\scalemath{1.}{=}2$: Cut-MixMo ($84.38\%$, $0.563$) proves better on its own than traditional DE \cite{lakshminarayanan2016simple}, and MSDAs like MixUps \cite{zhang2018mixup, manifoldmixup19} or the stronger CutMix variant \cite{yun2019cutmix}.
+On CIFAR-10, we see similar trends: Cut-MixMo reaches $0.081$ in NLL$_c$, $0.079$ with CutMix.
 Yet, the costlier batch augmented Mixup BA \cite{Hoffer_2020_CVPR} edges it out in Top1.

 Fig.~\ref{fig:paramefficient} shows how MixMo grows stronger than DE (green curves) as width $w$ in WRN-28-$w$ increases.
 The parameterization becomes appropriate at $w\scalemath{1.}{=}4$: Cut-MixMo (yellow curves) then matches DE - with half the parameters - in Fig.~\ref{fig:widthcx} and its subnetworks match a vanilla network in Fig.~\ref{fig:indacc}.
 Beyond, MixMo better uses over-parameterization: Cut-MixMo+CutMix surpasses DE+CutMix in NLL$_c$ for $w\scalemath{1.}{\geq}5$, and this is true in Top1 for $w\scalemath{1.}{\geq}10$.
 Compared to our strong Linear-MixMo+CutMix (purple curves), Cut-MixMo performs similarly in Top1, and better with CutMix for $w\scalemath{1.}{\geq}4$.
 While Linear-MixMo and DE learn from occlusion, Cut-MixMo also benefits from CutMix, notably from the induced label smoothing.
 Overall, Cut-MixMo, even without CutMix, significantly better estimates uncertainty.